-You’ll also notice a sharp increase of expats.
-There are currently 7-8 times more expats compared to 2008, where most come from China (31%), followed by South Korea, Taiwan, and Japan.
+You’ll also notice the sharp increase of expats.
+There are currently 7-8 times more expats compared to 2008 where most come from China (31%), followed by South Korea, Taiwan, and Japan.

 The tourism industry thrives in Vietnam, but is not as developed and mature compared to Thailand, for example.

-Vietnam is set to compete with countries like the Philippines and Thailand, and still have plenty of room for growth.
-Coastal cities are the primary destinations as Vietnam has a shoreline spanning almost 3260 kilometers.
+Vietnam is set to compete with countries like the Philippines and Thailand, and still, has plenty of room for growth.
+Coastal cities are the primary destinations as Vietnam has a shoreline spanning almost 3,260 kilometers.

-In the past years, Vietnam’s government has invested much money in infrastructure, especially in coastal cities like Ho Tram, Quang Nam, Phu Quoc, and Danang.
+In the past years, Vietnam’s government has invested much money in infrastructure, especially in coastal cities like Nha Trang, Mui Ne, Ho Tram, Quang Nam, Phu Quoc, and Danang.